 Create a new key

-Click Create API Key, give it a descriptive name (e.g., my-tts-app), and click Create API Key.
+Click Create API Key in the top-right corner, enter a name (e.g., my-tts-app), and click Create API Key to confirm.

 3